TheDuffman85/Favicon/README.md

 # Favicon
-This class provides the favicon of a given url
+This C# class provides the favicon of a given url

 # Example
 ```